|Did this page help you? Yes | No | Tell us about it...|

 A document that matches the criteria specified in a search request.
 Also referred to as a search result.

 An open source, data warehouse and analytic package that runs on top of Hadoop.
 Hive scripts use an SQL-like language called Hive QL (query language) that abstracts the MapReduce programming model and supports typical data warehouse interactions.

 Hash-based Message Authentication Code.
 A specific construction for calculating a message authentication code (MAC) involving a cryptographic hash function in combination with a secret key.
 You can use it to verify both the data integrity and the authenticity of a message at the same time.
 AWS calculates the HMAC using a standard, cryptographic hash algorithm, such as SHA-256.

 A task that a Requester submits to Mechanical Turk for workers to perform.
 A HIT represents a single, self-contained task, for example, "Identify the car color in the photo."
 HITs contain all of the information a worker needs to answer a question, including the kinds of answers you would consider valid.

 Hardware Virtual Machine virtualization.
-Lets the guest VM run as though it is on a native hardware platform, except that it still uses para-virtual (PV) network and storage drivers for improved performance.
+Allows the guest VM to run as though it is on a native hardware platform, except that it still uses paravirtual (PV) network and storage drivers for improved performance.

 See Amazon Machine Image.